ajavamind/A3DCamera/README.md

 The app runs on the Xreal Beam Pro device and takes 3D photos exclusively.
 It is not intended to replace the native camera app.

 It is a starting point for special purpose **_experimental_** 3D camera apps using the Xreal Beam Pro and Leia LumePad 2 cameras.
+It's a software playground for experimenting.
+See Experiments section below.

 ## Design Goals
 ### Use Cases